 My friends know I am eccentric so I’ll point that out right up front.
 I design and build firearms that are very practical and some that are pushing the fringe.
 I’ve liked the .50 Beowulf cartridge (also known by it’s metric designation as 12.7x42mm).
 Bill Alexander designed the Beowulf to operate out a fairly standard … Continue reading Building a 12.7×42 (.50 Beowulf) 7.5″ Pistol – The Wulferine: Post 1 – Planning The Parts

 The short answer is that they are the same thing.
 The bullet’s diameter is 0.50″ which is 12.7mm and the case length is 1.65″ or 42mm.
 The reason you see some vendors say they have something to sell in 12.7x42mm is they are trying to avoid a trademark problem with Alexander Arms.
-In other words, … Continue reading What is the 12.7x42mm cartridge?
+Bill Alexander, of … Continue reading What is the 12.7x42mm cartridge?
 Is it the same as .50 Beowulf?

 Interest in the Beowulf round is growing as people buy the low cost 12.7×42 chambered pistols, rifles and kits.
 12.7×42 is the metric designation for the Beowulf and is being used by groups wanting to avoid a trademark problem with Alexander Arms.
 I’ve owned two .50 Beowulf’s and my current one was built using an … Continue reading Looking for a Cool AR Rifle Project?
 Build a .50 Beowulf